mcwg/mcwg.github.io/resourcesSingle8e/sec2-1/index.md

 ## Coreq assesments

-Great way to figure out if your students needs some review.
+Great way to figure out if your students need some review before you get to this section.

 (USE CTs from precalc and algebra???)